Deterministic Control of Stochastic Reaction-Diffusion Equations: General Setting and Well-Posedness of the Optimal Control Problem

 for some constant $C\in\mathbb{R}$. \begin{remark} \begin{enumerate} \item[1.]
 Notice that the upper bound of the derivative implies a one-sided Lipschitz condition, i.e. there exists a constant $\widetilde{\text{Lip}}_f\in\mathbb{R}$ such that

 for all $u,v\in \mathbb{R}$. \item[2.]
-The nonlinearity in the Schl\"ogl equation satisfies these conditions since the leading coefficient of the polynomial is negative and the derivative is a polynomial of degree 2. \end{enumerate} \end{remark}
+The nonlinearity in the Schl\"ogl equation satisfies these conditions since the leading coefficient of the polynomial is negative and the derivative is a polynomial of degree 2. \item[3.]
+A possible choice for the diffusion coefficient would be the Nemytskii operator associated with $\sigma:\mathbb{R} \to \mathbb{R}$,

+for some constants $\bar \sigma, M>0$.
+In the stochastic Schl\"ogl model, this choice imposes noise in particular on the wave front of the resulting traveling wave.
+For a more detailed discussion, see \cite{lord2014}, Example 10.2. \end{enumerate} \end{remark}

 Considering the Gelfand triple

 under appropriate assumptions on the control $g$ (to be specified later), the existence of a variational solution to equation \eqref{stateequation} in the space

 is assured (see e.g. \cite{liu2015}, Example 5.1.8).